-Every business is unique, but a modern business that allows customers to purchase online should embrace four key principles.
-First, you need an attractive easy-to-navigate website that tells your story.
+Every business is unique, but a modern company that allows customers to purchase online should embrace four fundamental principles.
+First, you need an attractive, easy-to-navigate website that tells your story.
 Then you need a product that meets consumer demand or fills a market hole with a new solution.
 On top of that, you need high-resolution product images, a unique selling proposition, and responsive customer support.
-While some eCommerce sites offer digital downloads, most involve placing orders online that leads to shipping or further communication.
+Finally, while some eCommerce sites offer digital downloads, most involve placing orders online that lead to shipping or further communication.

-If you are not producing your own product, you can be a reseller of existing products as a middle entity between the manufacturer and consumer.
-Building an online store is fairly easy when you sign up with a popular marketplace platform such as Amazon, Shopify, eBay, or Etsy.
-Be sure to develop a business plan that explains your strategies on earning revenue and how to increase margins.
+If you are not producing your product, you can be a reseller of existing products as a middle entity between the manufacturer and consumer.
+Building an online store is relatively easy when you sign up with a popular marketplace platform such as Amazon, Shopify, eBay, or Etsy.
+Be sure to develop a business plan that explains your strategies for earning revenue and how to increase margins.
 Some of the keys to promoting your online store are email marketing and social media.

 Dropshipping as a Basis for Small Business